Maciej Boniuk on space and Lagrange points | Issue 14 | 2018

 —Philip Larkin was not just a poet.
-He was also a librarian.
-The same could be said of Barbara Blake, who won the RE: Writing Prize in 2018.
+He was also a librarian, as is Barbara Blake, who won the RE: Writing Prize in 2018.
 We are pleased to publish her poems Hurricane and Spirit—

 Kevin in '94,

 the girl at school who smelt of wee.